EternityForest/hardlinep2p/DrayerDBSpec.md

 You can also theoretically get around this if you are only interested in recent nodes.

+## The json_extract function

+We override this with an alternative user function that we use.
+Right now it only supports $.prop queries, but it can directly access records conpressed with the compression escape sequence(see below).

+This allows us to transparently index compressed records as if the compression were not there, meaning that we can support the kinds of use cases
+Zim/Kiwix traditionally handles.

 ## Record Structure

 Every record is a JSON obj.
 Custom application defined keys and types should use com.domain.foo formats to stay unambiguous.